 At Bow Valley Insurance, we take the time to go over all the details of your house and property to ensure your home insurance offers the most complete coverage possible.
 Calgary’s recent flooding caught some homeowners off-guard, and everyone is paying closer attention to Ways to Save on house Insurance.
-All home owners can benefit from the knowledge gained from our Home Evaluation form, and if you’re looking for home insurance, be sure to get a quote from Bow Valley
+All home owners can benefit from the knowledge gained from our Home Evaluation form, and if you’re looking for home insurance quote from Bow Valley.

 Your electrical system is a pivotal part of the comfort and function of your home, but since its components remain unseen behind walls for the most part, it can sometimes be forgotten about.
 Bad wiring is a common cause of fires.
 As well, since June of 2013 Calgary residents have discovered that in the event of a flood, placement of their electrical box or panel can be very important.

 Home Insurance Calgary: Checking the Amperage of Your Electrical Service

 Lowering your risk of fire can help you remain claims-free on your home insurance.
 Calgary residents should be aware of how many amps their electrical box can handle, and how to not overload their breakers.
 If you don’t know or can’t tell, bring in an electrician to walk you through the ins and outs of your electrical box.
 Get them to label all of your breakers clearly and to describe the maximum amount of amps for each.